-Daniel Quinn is the author of Ishmael, My Ishmael: A Sequel, The Story of B, and Providence: The Story of a Fifty-Year Vision Quest.
-He has clarified his perspective still further in Beyond Civilization, a book comprised of 176 one-page chapters, each aimed at clarifying confusions in his social vision.
+Daniel Quinn is the author of Ishmael; My Ishmael: A Sequel; The Story of B; and Providence: The Story of a Fifty-Year Vision Quest.
+He has clarified his perspective still further in his latest book, Beyond Civilization.
+This book is comprised of 176 one-page chapters each aimed at clarifying a specific arena of social vision or confusion.

-I am convinced, as I stated in the last chapter, that there can be no viable long-term solution to our planetary crisis unless we project our social vision beyond the bounds of "saving civilization" toward the audacious challenge of building a post-civilization mode of social existence.
-I certainly count Quinn a colleague with respect to this basic conclusion.
+Since 1995, I too have been writing on the dawn and demise of civilization.
+I am convinced that there can be no viable long-term solution to our planetary crisis until we project our social vision beyond the bounds of "saving civilization" toward the audacious challenge of building a post-civilization mode of social existence.
+I certainly count Quinn a colleague with regard to this basic passion.

-In my dialogue with Quinn, I want to do these three tasks: (1) summarize Quinn's basic tenets, (2) indicate some of the ways his latest book has clarified for me Quinn's perspective, and (3) say why I feel Quinn's perspective is an oversimplification, the type of oversimplification that defeats actually moving in the valid directions that he is calling us to consider.
+In my dialogue with Quinn, I want to do these three tasks: (1) Summarize Quinn's basic tenets, (2) Indicate some of the ways his latest book has clarified for me Quinn's perspective, and (3) Say why I feel Quinn's perspective is an oversimplification, the type of oversimplification that defeats actually moving in the valid directions that he is calling us to consider.